 The BEST Fan for Horse Stalls

-have already broken out the fans in the barn, they have been running quite a bit for the past couple of months.
+already broken out the fans in the barn, they have been running quite a bit for the past couple of months.
 They are probably a little

 dusty by now, but they will be fine – they always have been…right?
-Don’t make the mistake that so many
+Don’t make the mistake that so many barn owners have.

-many people proclaim - "I dust my fans, so they are safe!"
-The blades and guards are not the problem - if the motor is not
+people proclaim - "I dust my fans, so they are safe!"
+The blades and guards are not the problem - if the motor is not enclosed and

-fans are sold to unsuspecting horse owners that are not designed to be in a barn.
-Catchy words and phrases such as
+sold to unsuspecting horse owners that are not designed to be in a barn.
+Catchy words and phrases such as “industrial,” “high

 Most fans seen in barns are absolutely NOT designed to be in a barn (or any agricultural setting).